smjuni/Digital-Marketing---Non-Profit-Donation-Ecommerce-Transaction-Analysis/README.md

 (WIP)

  ## Executive Summary
- A animal care charity is planning their next marketing campaign and needs to know what campaign types and creatives perform the best overall and especially with Family Spotlight cause to detemine where the advertising spend should be focused.
+ A animal care charity is planning their next marketing campaign and needs to know what campaign types and creatives perform the best overall to detemine where the advertising spend should be focused.
 Using Python and Tableau I extracted the data, deconstructed it into separate causes, joined it back to the marketing campaign data and visualized it in a dashboard.

-After identifying the most purchased causes and the campaigns that drove them, I have the following recommendations.
+After identifying the most purchased causes and the campaigns that drove them, I have the following recommendations:

 1. "Supplies" donations gained the most revenue, particularly with Loyalty and Conversion campaign types.
 This indicates that many donors in this category have interacted with the shelter or their marketing efforts previously.
 I would recommend to keep Loyalty campaign types in the mix for this cause group, perhaps expanding the creatives in these campaigns.
 2. Overall, cart-abandoners are the biggest donors both in revenue and quantity of donations, showing strong engagement with the current cart-abandon retargeting methods.